chrisbpawsey/hpc-intro/index.md

 ### Location, Time, Dates

-* Room 7.79, [EC Stoner Building](https://goo.gl/maps/5V8cXDY78Fr), University of Leeds, UK
-* 10:00-16:30 BST, Wed 25, Thu 26 July 2018
+* 09:00-16:30 BST, 4-7 June 2019

 ### Requirements

 Participants must bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have a few specific software packages installed as detailed at the [ARCHER Software setup page](http://www.archer.ac.uk/training/courses/software.php).
+They should have a few specific software packages installed [Virtualbox](https://www.virtualbox.org) and [Vagrant](https://www.vagrantup.com).
 They are also required to abide by [Software Carpentry's Code of Conduct](https://software-carpentry.org/conduct.html).

 ### Accessibility